 CHECK OUT THE BAG BANS AND FEES IMPLEMENTED WORLDWIDE ON OUR INTERACTIVE BAG BAN MAP!

 Even if your city’s ban does not call for signs to be posted this is something worth considering since it will help shoppers make the transition.
 Stick to the new law, but also look for ways to help customers adapt.
 Your customers will see and appreciate your efforts and this will endear your brand to them.

 The best news of all is that a bag ban gives you the chance to promote your business right on the very reusable shopping bags your customers will be using over and over again.
 These reusable bags will be in higher demand and last for 3 to 5 years as opposed to single-use plastic bags.

 Creating customized reusable grocery bags is a great way to spread the word about your brand and help out residents leading up to the ban going into action and after the ban is up and running.
 You might even want to think about handing out custom-branded bags to residents before the ban begins as a way to help people build their collection of reusable shopping bags and increase your brand awareness.

 In areas with disposable bag bans and fees, consumers report that it takes some time and is slightly frustrating remembering to bring their reusable grocery bags when they head to the store, but once that habit is formed most shoppers actually prefer their own reusable bags and do not miss single-use bags.
 Any change takes some getting used to, but you can help customers make the transition to a law banning disposable bags or levying a fee on single-use bags easier by helping guide your shoppers through the process.

-Please reach out to us today if you are ready to create your custom reusable shopping bag.Tagged
+Please reach out to us today if you are ready to create your custom reusable shopping bag from recycled materials.Tagged